Vishalkothari01/openai-nl-to-localsql-streamlit/README.md

-Natural Language to SQL Streamlit Application
+# Natural Language to SQL Streamlit App

-Project Overview
+## Description
-This project is a Streamlit web application that translates natural language queries into SQL queries using OpenAI's GPT model.
-It enables users to interact with a SQL database more intuitively without needing to know SQL syntax.
-The application automatically converts the input from natural language to SQL, executes the query on a local SQL database, and displays the results.
+This project is a Streamlit web application that translates natural language queries into SQL queries using OpenAI's GPT-3 model and executes them on a local SQL database.
+It's designed to simplify database interactions, making it easier for users without deep SQL knowledge to retrieve data using natural language.

-Features
+## Features
-Natural Language Understanding: Converts user input from natural language to SQL queries.
+- Natural language understanding to generate SQL queries.
-Local Database Interaction: Executes queries on a local SQL database and displays results.
+- Execution of SQL queries on a local SQL database.
+- Display of query results within the Streamlit UI.
-Log Queries: Maintains a log of all queries and their results for auditing purposes.
+- Logging of queries and results for auditing purposes.

-Installation
+## Installation

-Prerequisites
+### Prerequisites
-Python 3.6 or newer
-A local SQL Server database
+- Python 3.8+
-An OpenAI API key
+- An OpenAI API key
-Steps
+- A local SQL database (SQL Server)
+- ODBC driver for your SQL database

+### Setup

-Clone this repository to your local machine:
+1. Clone this repository:
 git clone https://github.com/yourusername/openai-nl-to-sql-streamlit.git

-Navigate into the project directory:
+2. Navigate to the project directory: cd openai-nl-to-sql-streamlit

-cd openai-nl-to-sql-streamlit
-Install required Python libraries: pip install -r requirements.txt
+3. Install required Python packages: pip install -r requirements.txt

-Create a .env file based on the .env.example template with your actual configuration values.
+4. Configure your `.env` file based on the `.env.example` provided in the repository.
+Update the `OPENAI_API_KEY` and `LOCAL_SQL_CONNECTION_STRING` with your details.

-Usage
+### Running the Application

-To run the Streamlit application:
+1. Start the Streamlit app:
 streamlit run app.py

+2. Open your web browser and go to the address shown in the terminal to interact with the application.

+## Usage
+- Upon launching the app, you'll see a text input where you can type your natural language query.
-Enter your natural language query into the text input on the Streamlit interface and click the 'Convert and Execute' button to see the SQL query and its results.
+- After inputting your query, click the "Convert and Execute" button.
+The app will display the generated SQL query and the results of its execution.

-Configuration
-Ensure your .env file is set up correctly as per the .env.example file.
-It should contain your OpenAI API key and local SQL connection string.